-The North Carolina Board of Science and Technology (the "Board"), a division of the North Carolina Department of Commerce, through its Executive Director, administers the Incentive Program in the manner set forth in Guidelines for the One North Carolina Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Phase I Incentive Funds Program (the "Guidelines").
-These Guidelines are published on the Board's website at: http://www.ncscitech.com, and are incorporated into this Incentive Solicitation as Exhibit E. Terms not otherwise defined herein have the meaning set forth in the Guidelines.
+The North Carolina Board of Science, Technology & Innovation (the "Board"), administered by the North Carolina Department of Commerce, through its Executive Director, administers the Incentive Program in the manner set forth in Guidelines for the One North Carolina Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Phase I Incentive Funds Program (the "Guidelines").
+These Guidelines are incorporated into this Solicitation as Exhibit E. Terms not otherwise defined herein have the meaning set forth in the Guidelines.